-Because evolution lacks a direction and an undo button, species can end up with body parts that are unnecessary.
-We call these unnecessary body parts “vestigial.”
-They are the “vestiges” of the past.
+Because evolution lacks a direction and an undo button, species can end up with body parts that are unnecessary aka vestigial organs.
+We call these unnecessary body parts “vestigial” because they are the “vestiges” of the past.

 Let’s start simple, and work our way up!

 Have you ever wondered why the hair on your neck or arms stands up when you’re scared or cold?
-It’s because of smooth muscle in your skin named “arrector pili.”
+It’s because of smooth muscles in your skin called “arrector pili.”
 These smooth muscles pull your hair follicles to stand up when you feel afraid or cold.

 Scientists think that in our ancestors, this behavior was a good thing.
 Puffing up your fur makes you look bigger and more intimidating.
 It also provides a cushion of warm air to help you with the cold.
 You can see the same reaction in other animals when they puff up.
 Take cats for instance: